SaskiaKeil/fitbit-todo/README.md

 -   Avoid scrolling into the void by only keeping the visible tasks in the viewport
 -   Let user dynamically choose a list from the app
--   Change messaging to send task by task to not exceed the maximum message size
--   Include screenshot of app as soon as the simulator is working again
 -   Fix formatting of JS
 -   Reduce font size
 -   Avoid that every task is appearing one after another, but send a signal that all data is sent